-Our dependency management tools (NPM & pip) provide automated vulnerability scanning.
+Our dependency management tools (NPM, pip, apt-get) provide automated vulnerability reporting & patch alerts.
 Every build in our development environment produces a vulnerability report among dependencies.
 Alerts derived from these reports are addressed by developers.

 - The applicability & risk of the vulnerability is verified.
 If a vulnerability is deemed nonapplicable or low severity, it is added to our issue tracker.
 If applicable or medium or high severity, the vulnerability is assigned to an engineer immediately. - The viability of the recommended patch is assessed.
 Developers will modify the application code as needed to accommodate the patch (e.g. updating to a new API or changing a configuration).
-All changes are tested and passed through code review. - If the vulnerability lacks a patch, the team may: - Contribute an upstream patch, for open source dependencies. - Mitigate code paths triggering the vulnerability and begin researching alternative dependencies. - The dependency and/or code change is deployed during the next scheduled release window.
+All changes are tested and passed through code review. - If the vulnerability lacks a patch, the team may: - Contribute an upstream patch, for open source dependencies. - Mitigate code paths triggering the vulnerability and begin researching alternative dependencies. - Replace or remove the dependency, with application code changes - The dependency and/or code change is deployed during the next scheduled release window.
 If a vulnerability is deemed high severity, it triggers an immediate release upon review completion.